Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L02_App_Designer.md

 10. Click **Validate**.

-11. You will get a warning letting you know you that application users will see all forms and views.
+11. You will get warnings letting you know you that application users will see all forms and views.

 12. Click **Publish**.